Around 400 items from our New Zealand collection are online, including personal ornaments, tools, toys, textile and weapons.

-At the beginning of World War II, many of the most valuable collections of the City of Liverpool Public Museum (now World Museum) were evacuated from the city for safekeeping.
+Most of this material was collected after World War II.
+At the beginning of the War, many of the most valuable collections of the City of Liverpool Public Museum (now World Museum) were evacuated from the city for safekeeping.
 The 'Pacific Basement', as it was known, was not evacuated as it was thought to be safe.
 Unfortunately this was not true.
 On 3 May 1941 a bomb fell on the public libraries next door and the resulting fire gutted the museum building.
 Most of the Pacific material in the museum at the time was lost.

 After the war the museum tried to replace some of the lost items by acquiring collections from other museums, or private collectors, which were rationalising their holdings at that time.